thirumurthis/Learnings/gRPC/spring-native-notes-for-blog.md

          }
       ```

-    - The `ChannelBuilderClient.java` class is standlone java example of gRPC client also uses  `ManagedChannelBuilder` to create channel to access the server.
+    - The `ChannelBuilderClient.java` class is standalone java example of gRPC client also uses  `ManagedChannelBuilder` to create channel to access the server.
     - Since the stub client is accessed via REST, there are additional bean configuration added to support protobuf de-serialization.
 Refer the client code snippet below.